russellcxl/project-1-sei23/README.md

-### Basic:
+### Basic (DONE):
-1. Create board (UI and array for checking)
+1. Create board (UI and backend array for checking/solving purposes)
-2. Attach listeners
+2. Attach listeners to UI board
-3. Create button for starting a new game / resetting board
+3. Create buttons for starting a new game, resetting the board, etc.
-4. Populate UI board using values from the backend array
+4. Create function that populates board based on backend array

-### Further:
+### Further (DONE):
 1. Create checker to see if all input numbers are correct i.e. does not repeat in the row, the column and the 9x9 box the number is in.

 2. Create solver